Simone Bertoletti: Career

 In 2003, Bertoletti celebrated his biggest success during the Tour de Romandie, when he won the first stage of the race.
-He escaped the peloton for 160 kilometers in the rain, winning the stage by over a minute.
+He escaped the peloton for 160 kilometres in the rain, winning the stage by over a minute.
 This success allowed him to wear the yellow jersey for two days.

 He participated in 11 total Grand Tours: five consecutive editions of the Giro d'Italia and six consecutive editions of the Vuelta a España, from 1999 to 2004.